 - Do not smoke for as long as you possibly can – at the very least, for the whole day of and after your dental surgery.
 Smoking can not only make it harder for your body to heal, but if you had a tooth extraction, the sucking motion of smoking might cause you to develop a painful oral surgery complication called dry sockets.

-- In addition to avoiding smoking, don’t drink any alcohol for the first 24 hours after your Glendale dental surgery.
+- In addition to avoiding smoking, don’t drink any alcohol for the first 24 hours after your Pasadena dental surgery.
 Doing so may, not only make it harder for you to heal, but also interfere with any pain or antibiotic medication our doctors may have prescribed you.

 Call Us With Additional Questions

 Whether you are facing oral surgery or are already in the process of recovering, we want to help you heal as soon as possible.
-If you have any further questions about what to do or not to do after having oral surgery, contact our Glendale office immediately at (818) 240 -1805.
+If you have any further questions about what to do or not to do after having oral surgery, contact our Pasadena office immediately at (818) 240 -1805.